rummens/TFX-Custom-Component/Custom_Upstream_Component/README.md

-# Custom TFX Upstream Component
+# Custom TFX Downstream Component

-To customize an upstream component is quite simple:
+To customize an downstream component is quite simple:
 1. choose the component you want to customize from the available [official component](https://github.com/tensorflow/tfx/tree/master/tfx/components)
 2. Copy its folder (containing component.py, executor.py etc.) to your dev environment
 3. If you only want to change the behaviour of the component and don't